dcdm3g/enbu/README.md

-# Kaminari
+# Enbu

-Kaminari is your go-to command-line tool for quickly cloning and starting projects using your favorite local templates.
-Designed to streamline your workflow, Kaminari allows you to kickstart new projects with minimal setup by leveraging your locally stored templates.
+Enbu is your go-to command-line tool for quickly cloning and starting projects using your favorite local templates.
+Designed to streamline your workflow, Enbu allows you to kickstart new projects with minimal setup by leveraging your locally stored templates.
 Future versions will integrate GitHub for even more flexibility.

 ## Features